 Known for its wild heather and tricky greens, this venue has hosted some great competitions including The Walker Cup.

-And with the historic clubhouse offering unparalleled levels of luxurious hospitality, Walton Heath provides the perfect way to play and relax like a professional and truly is one of the best course in London.
+With the historic clubhouse offering unparalleled levels of luxurious hospitality, Walton Heath provides the perfect way to play and relax like a professional and truly is one of the best courses in London.

 By Ian Mullins